Woodstock in Windham County, Connecticut — The American Northeast (New England)

 Categories. • Colonial Era • Patriots & Patriotism • Settlements & Settlers •

 Credits.
 This page was last revised on September 18, 2018.
 This page originally submitted on September 17, 2018.
-This page has been viewed 42 times since then.
+This page has been viewed 45 times since then and 3 times this year.
 Photos: 1, 2, 3. submitted on September 17, 2018. • Bill Pfingsten was the editor who published this page.